keonlee9420/Comprehensive-Transformer-TTS/README.md

 # Comprehensive-Transformer-TTS - PyTorch Implementation

 **A Non-Autoregressive Transformer** based TTS, supporting a family of SOTA transformers with supervised and unsupervised duration modelings.
 This project grows with the research community, **aiming to achieve the ultimate TTS**.
-Any suggestions toward the best Non-AR TTS are welcome.
+Any suggestions toward the best Non-AR TTS are welcome :)

 ### Transformers
 - [x] [Fastformer: Additive Attention Can Be All You Need](https://arxiv.org/abs/2108.09084) (Wu et al., 2021)